Anwar Najor-Durack

 Responsibilities

-Najor-Durack oversees both the Office of Admissions and Student Services and the Office of Field Education within the School of Social Work.
+Najor-Durack oversees both the Office of Admissions and Student Services and the Office of Practicum Education within the School of Social Work.

 Degrees and Certifications